 How does this help your language bank?
 In the same way that watching media helps you to follow an interaction within a language.
 That is, music can refresh you on your rhythmic fluency.
 Listen to the pattern of the language.
 Listen also to the cadence with which it’s spoken while you try and understand the words.

-Here’s a fun way to refresh your language fluency: take an action word you know in the language you want to brush up on (e.g. cooking, climbing, building, singing, etc.).
-Search the action word and “tutorial” in YouTube and choose a few videos to watch.
+Here’s a fun way to refresh your language fluency: take an action word you know in the language you want to improve (e.g. cooking, climbing, building, singing, etc.) and search that word and “tutorial” in YouTube and choose a few videos to watch.
 For an extra challenge, do not watch the visual explanation the second time around.
 How much of the tutorial can you understand now?!

 Don’t be too alarmed if you feel like your language skills are slipping — it happens to even the most talented linguist.
 Just do whatever it takes to get your language fluency back on track!